calavell/CV/README.md

 In my short career, I have managed multiple small teams and aided with process implementation and training.
 I have juggled completing a part-time Masters in Human Resources management while working full-time.
 My experience with high value clients and people management has have taught me how to be creative ad well as invaluable stakeholder management skills.
 I am excited to see how I can utilise these skills on my new journey as a software engineer

-I am excited by the area of Front-end development and how I can use my artistic side and creativity to build engaging and impactful web apps.
+I believe in following good TDD principals and I look forward to applying this in my next role as a junior software engineer.

 ## Projects